-- Restriction Conditions imposed on a student that would specifically dictate and limit future presence on campus and participation in USF System activities.
-The restrictions involved will be clearly identified and may include, but are not limited to, a USF System order forbidding the offender from all contact with the victim.
-Restrictions may also apply to denial of operating a motorized vehicle (including golf carts on campus), access and use of USF System services, and presence in certain buildings or locations on campus. - Restitution A payment for injury or damage. - Financial Aid Impacts A restriction on or revocation of financial aid where appropriate pursuant to law or NCAA policy. - Suspension Termination of a student's privilege to attend the USF System for an indefinite or a specified period of time.
+- Restriction Conditions imposed on a student that would specifically dictate and limit future presence on campus and participation in University activities.
+The restrictions involved will be clearly identified and may include, but are not limited to, a University order forbidding the Charged Student from all contact with the Complainant.
+Restrictions may also apply to denial of operating a motorized vehicle (including golf carts on campus), access and use of USF System services, and presence in certain buildings or locations on campus. - Restitution A payment for injury or damage. - Financial Aid Impacts A restriction on or revocation of financial aid where appropriate pursuant to law or NCAA policy. - Deferred Suspension Suspension imposed at a definite future date or time. - Suspension-Termination of a student's privilege to attend the University for a specified period of time.
 This may include a restrictive order that would exclude the person from campus.
 In cases where the student resides on campus, the student will be given reasonable time to vacate the residence halls (i.e., 24 to 48 hours). - Expulsion Permanent termination of a student's privilege to attend the USF System.
 This may include a restrictive-order that would exclude the person from campus.
-In cases where the student resides on campus, the student will be given reasonable time to vacate the residence halls (i.e., 24 to 48 hours). - Other Appropriate Sanctions Such as mandated community service, fines, educational programs (payment of associated fees), and written assignments.
+In cases where the student resides on campus, the student will be given reasonable time to vacate the residence halls (i.e., 24 to 48 hours).

+Other Appropriate Sanctions - Such as mandated community service, educational programs (payment of associated fees), and written assignments.